jimsenglee/EventManagementSystem/README.md

 ## Purpose

 This project demonstrates my ability to design and implement a full-stack web application, including user authentication, CRUD operations, and integration with third-party libraries.
-It is intended to showcase my skills to potential employers and can be referenced in my resume.

 ---